EN | 日本語

 During my Ph.D., I developed deep learning techniques that extract symbolic rules from time series data.
 These rules explain the observed data and can be used to predict and manipulate dynamic systems — a step toward explainable AI systems that provide human-accessible insights into complex behaviour.

 I am now developing techniques that combine the strengths of both worlds.
 Symbolic AI produces knowledge that is directly readable by humans, but is brittle and hard to scale; neural networks are robust and broadly applicable, but the knowledge they encode is hard to access.
 By combining both approaches I aim to build intelligent systems that are simultaneously robust enough for real-world deployment and transparent enough to teach us something.
+Most recently, this led to the Neural Rule Inducer (NRI), a foundation model that induces human-readable logical rules on new datasets in a single forward pass, accepted to IJCAI 2026.

 Yin Jun Phua, Assistant Professor at Institute of Science Tokyo